rushi-code/Rushi3/README.md

 # new
-This is git demo by me
+This is git demo by me...!
+how are u?git